 Ph.D. candidates are required to give public notification of their oral examinations.
-At least two weeks prior to the exam, candidates should provide the Graduate Student Services office with (a) the title of the dissertation, (b) the date and location of the orals, and (c) the advisor's name.
+At least two weeks prior to the exam, candidates should provide the DGS with (a) the title of the dissertation, (b) the date and location of the orals, and (c) the advisor's name.
 Faculty and students may attend orals and question candidates, but cannot be present when the vote on the result of the examination is taken.